sourcemeta/registry/README.markdown

 The `url` property defines the base URL of the instance and will be used for reidentifying schemas at runtime, so make sure its correct.
 The `port` property is optional.
-The `collections` property mounts a given directory of schemas into a certain relative path.
+The `schemas` property mounts a given directory of schemas into a certain relative path.

 Deployment
 ----------